JeffreyBenjaminBrown/vivid/README.md

-# Montevideo is some music tools for
+# Montevideo is some music tools

+It can be used for:

 * `mtv-lang`: live-coding
 * `mtv-monome`: playing via a [monome](https://monome.org/)